NathanaelGandhi/rpi-nas/README.md

 ```
 sudo raspi-config
 ```
-7. Select system options > Password.
-Change the password for the 'pi' user.
+7. Select system options > Password<br/>
+Change the password for the 'pi' user<br/>
-Finish and reboot.
+Finish and reboot

-8. ssh into your Raspberry Pi using your new password.
+8. ssh into your Raspberry Pi using your new password

 ### Setting up software
 1. Install git